Access defence science and technology research

-Pursuant to the Re-Use of Public Sector Information Regulations 2015, documents supplied by Dstl as part of the MOD Public Task will be available for re-use unless they are excluded by virtue of exemptions in the 2015 Regulations.
+Pursuant to the Re-Use of Public Sector Information Regulations 2015, documents supplied by Dstl as part of the MOD Public Task (see page 15 for relevant information) will be available for re-use unless they are excluded by virtue of exemptions in the 2015 Regulations.

 If the requested material is within MOD’s public task then there will generally be no fee for re-use.
 However, if the requested material is fully outside MOD’s public task, additional charges will apply.
 Due to the varying nature of the material available for re-use, no standard fee structure is available.
 However please contact CrownCopyrightLicensing@dstl.gov.uk for details of any charges in relation to particular requests.

 Should you at any time be dissatisfied with the service you have received with respect to licensing of Crown copyright material, please get in touch with your regular Dstl contact and discuss your concerns with them.
 Alternatively, you could ask to speak to their manager.
 If, however, the problem has not been resolved or handled to your satisfaction, or you do not have a regular Dstl contact, you may wish to make a formal complaint.

 To make a complaint, please write to Dstl’s Head of Intellectual Property at the following address:

 If you remain dissatisfied with the response from Dstl’s Head of Intellectual Property, you are entitled to seek redress through MOD’s formal complaints procedure by writing to the Ministerial Correspondence Unit.
 Alternatively, you may wish to contact the Standards Division of the Office of Public Sector Information.

 Ministerial Correspondence Unit